So you’ve started your new role as a HR Director or senior HR professional, in a brand new team, and you want to make the right first impression.

 Put your face to your name and create an open communication to help build trust.
 When you’re new, especially in a senior role, people can start to form opinions without even knowing you – just from office gossip.
-Make sure you introduce yourself to a variety of people so that any gossiping is based on an actual first impression, rather than heresy.
+Make sure you introduce yourself to a variety of people so that any gossiping is based on an actual first impression, rather than hearsay.
 This will also help you to get an understanding of what it’s like to work at the organisation in different roles.
 The next step would be to actually try stepping into their shoes for the day to really experience the organisation from different perspectives…

 3. Avoid the typical stereotypes.

 Don’t be afraid to show off a little by asking about their technology/infrastructure and finances.
 Too often people assume HR can only talk about numbers when discussing remuneration, and know nothing about technology systems.
 Prove them wrong and set yourself up as an all-rounder when it comes to your expertise.
 After all, when you step into that boardroom you can be held accountable for how decisions affect the bottom line.
 Find out what systems are in place, and don’t be afraid to suggest ways you’ll be increasing or decreasing your budget to improve absenteeism or other crucial employee engagement areas.